35mm Color - FPP LOW ISO COLOR (1 roll)

 One Roll / iso 1.6 / 24 exposures / process: C-41

-FPP LOW ISO COLOR film is unique!
+FPP LOW ISO COLOR Specs, Info and Tips

 What is FPP LOW ISO COLOR?

-This special film is Kodak Lab film that's a low-speed duplicating film intended for making digital dupes in motion picture post production.
+This special film is Lab film that's a low-speed duplicating film intended for making digital dupes in motion picture post production.
 When using in your 35mm camera to shoot pictorials, this film will produce a film negative and soft, shifted colors.

 Standard C-41 Processing!
 There is no rem jet associated with this film (like other color Kodak Vision stocks) and can be self-developed at home (in the FPP C-41 Negative Development Kit).
 This film can also be commercially processed by The Darkroom and other commercial labs that process C-41 films.